Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: Conclusions

 The COMCUBE-S CubeSat swarm will surpass conventional GRB missions in both gamma-ray polarimetry and the rapid dissemination of alerts for multi-wavelength follow-up, typically within one to a few minutes.
 Unlike a single space telescope, the swarm will provide continuous, all-sky coverage, offering a decisive advantage for real-time GRB detection and monitoring.
 By functioning as a large, distributed aperture, the swarm will enable high precision polarimetric, spectroscopic, and timing observations, allowing for the most comprehensive studies to date on a large sample of GRBs.

-Our detailed design simulations have shown that the scientific requirements of the mission can be met after two years of nominal operation of a swarm of 27 16U CubeSats in equatorial LEO at an altitude of 500 km.
-The mission will enable competing models of GRB prompt emission to be unambiguously discriminated by uniquely integrating fine polarisation measurements with high-resolution timing and spectroscopy.
+Our detailed design simulations have shown that the scientific requirements of the mission can be met after two years of nominal operation of a swarm of 27 16U CubeSats in equatorial LEO at an altitude of 500 km. {While the science requirements can be satisfied in two years, the mission architecture would support operations beyond this nominal duration}.~The mission will enable competing models of GRB prompt emission to be unambiguously discriminated by uniquely integrating fine polarisation measurements with high-resolution timing and spectroscopy.
 This comprehensive approach will provide new insights into the strength and structure of magnetic fields in GRB jets, the underlying radiation mechanisms, as well as the effect of the viewing angle – shedding new light on some of the most fundamental aspects of GRB physics.

 In addition to its breakthrough measurements of GRB polarisation across a large sample, COMCUBE-S will play a key role in the emerging field of multi-messenger astrophysics, operating in concert with gravitational-wave and neutrino observatories.
-Furthermore, COMCUBE-S will be capable of detecting other types of high-energy transient sources than GRBs, both galactic and extra-galactic, and will therefore have a significant impact more broadly in the field of time-domain astronomy.
+Furthermore, COMCUBE-S will be capable of detecting other types of high-energy transient sources than GRBs, both galactic and extra-galactic, and will therefore have a significant impact more broadly in the field of time-domain astronomy. {COMCUBE-S will record data for observatory science of a variety of sources emitting soft gamma-rays, including microquasars, pulsars, blazars, solar flares and terrestrial gamma-ray flashes.
+These data will be made available to the scientific community to enable join analyses of the timing, spectral and polarisation properties of these sources.}